Separation of Variables for a flux tube with an end: Partial light-like limit

 determined by the bosonic $\mathcal{A}_{\alpha\dot\alpha} = {A}_{\alpha\dot\alpha} + O (\theta)$ and fermionic $\mathcal{F}_{\alpha A} = \ft{i}{2} \bar\phi_{AB} \theta^{\alpha B} + O (\theta^2)$ connections, and where $D_W (Z_1, Z_2)$ stands for the $W$-propagator.
 Obviously, setting all fermionic coordinates to zero, one gets back its bosonic counterpart, $\mathcal{F}_8 |_{\theta = 0} = F_8$.
 Introducing two-dimensional conjugate Weyl spinors $\ket{j}$ and $|j]$ for each light-cone distance $z_{jj+1} = \ket{j}[j|$, one defines projected fermionic variables $\chi^A_j = \vev{j | \theta^A}$, which keep track of the quantum numbers of flux-tube excitations in the pentagon picture to scattering amplitudes \cite{Basso:2013vsa}.
 Below, we focus on a single Grassmann component of the supercorrelator, namely proportional to $\chi_2 \chi_3 \chi_5 \chi_6 \equiv \varepsilon_{ABCD} \chi^A_2 \chi^B_3 \chi^C_5 \chi^D_6$,

 At leading order in 't Hooft coupling, it is merely given by the product of two propagators as shown in the left panel of Fig.\ \ref{2Doctagon},

-where in the two-dimensional kinematics $z_{jk}^2 = 2 z_{jk}^+ z_{jk}^-$ is decomposed in the light-cone coordinates $z^\pm$.
+where in the two-dimensional kinematics $z_{jk}^2 = 2 z_{jk}^+ z_{jk}^-$ factorizes in terms of the light-cone coordinates $z^\pm$.
 Our choice is driven by its simplicity.
 In addition, when all distances are taken to the light cone, including $z_{12}^2$, i.e., $\Delta = 0$ in Fig.\ \ref{2Doctagon}, it goes into a NMHV amplitude induced by a flux-tube scalar exchange at tree level, see, e.g., Ref.\ \cite{Belitsky:2012mp}.

 In this work, we focus on the interpretation of the above formula \re{TreeOPE} in terms of a light-cone operator product expansion.
 The operators in questions are of the form of a $\Gamma$-shaped cusped Wilson line contour with a field $\varphi$ sourcing the chromoelectric field at the origin\footnote{In what follows, all coordinates will refer to the $z^-$ light ray and we will drop corresponding superscript designating this, unless it is ambiguous.},